-By: Jeanne R. Perrone, CVT, VTS (Dentistry) | Jun 3, 2020
+By: Jeanne R. Perrone, MS, CVT, VTS (Dentistry) | Jun 3, 2020

-Jeanne is a founding member and former president of the Academy of Veterinary Dental Technicians – A NAVTA Specialty Group which certifies, trains and mentors credentialed technicians to be specialists in dentistry.
+She is a founding member and former president of the Academy of Veterinary Dental Technicians – A NAVTA Specialty Group which certifies, trains and mentors credentialed technicians to be specialists in dentistry.

 Teeth need to be brushed twice daily to maintain oral health in people.
 Plaque bacteria is a factor in dogs and cats, and what removes plaque bacteria from the tooth surface is brushing.
 If a pet tolerates having their teeth brushed twice a day, that will maintain oral health between professional cleanings.
 If the pet has limited tolerance, then once a day is sufficient.
 If a pet has no tolerance having the teeth brushed and you could get bitten, other options exist that will work better with the pet’s tolerance and the pet owner’s abilities.

 Disclaimer: healthcareforpets.com and its team of veterinarians and clinicians do not endorse any products, services, or recommended advice.
 All advice presented by our veterinarians, clinicians, tools, resources, etc is not meant to replace a regular physical exam and consultation with your primary veterinarian or other clinicians.
 We always encourage you to seek medical advice from your regular veterinarian.